 Does GRE home-based exam have breaks?

-Yes, the online GRE test follows the same process as paper-based GRE exam, a 10-minute break after section 3 will be given to test takers.
+Yes, the online GRE test follows the same process as the paper-based GRE exam, a 10-minute break after section 3 will be given to test takers.
 Leaving the room is allowed after informing the proctor via chat.
 Taking cellular phones during the 10-minute break will result in the cancellation of scores.

 Is it a live video chat with the proctor?